cainsomniac/dreamhome-finders-tool-01/README.md

 # Cloud Node.js Case Study 2

-Pre-requisite  for this toolchain creation
+Prerequisite  for this toolchain creation

 * Create your bluemix account , You need to have bluemix organization url : http://ng.bluemix.net
 * Create a github account
    url : https://github.com

-Once it is done, Now you have to press the following button , It will take you  to inside IBM Cloud , Now you have selected the respective Organization, Region ID, space, application name.
+Once completed, you have to click the Create toolchain button.
+Review the default information for the toolchain settings.
+The toolchain's name identifies it in IBM Cloud.
+If you want to use a different name, region, or organization, change them.

-Once the application get deployed you have to check the deployed delivery pipeline and through this following url you can check the application.
+Note: Each toolchain is associated with a specific org.
+Because app names are unique, also make sure that the toolchain's name is unique within IBM Cloud.
+You can have only 200 toolchains per org.
+The org that you are currently working in is displayed by default.

-You have to also analyze the Node.js from the GitHub
+Once the application get deployed you have to check the deployed delivery pipeline.
+After the final job in the pipeline is completed, view your app as it runs on IBM Cloud by clicking the URL at the bottom of the deploy stage.

 ## Create the toolchain